-Our Research Network is a group of people with psoriasis and/or psoriatic arthritis who are specifically interested in research.
+Our Research Network is a group of people with psoriasis who are specifically interested in research.
 Opportunities to take part, or to be involved, in research are sent directly to members of the Network, allowing interested individuals to then get in contact with the researcher or take part.

 The Psoriasis Association website has a ‘Taking part in research’ page, where current involvement and recruitment opportunities are listed.
 Opportunities can be advertised for as long as needed and allow anyone to take part or contact the lead researcher.

-We have a number of social media channels, which allow us to communicate with a wide range of people affected by psoriasis and/or psoriatic arthritis.
+We have a number of social media channels, which allow us to communicate with a wide range of people affected by psoriasis.
 Depending on the suitability and the current posting schedule, our Communications team can post about research projects that we are promoting and direct people to the Psoriasis Association website or to the study itself.

 Who we support